lhamoudi/plugin-embedded-dashboard/README.md

-# Private & Silly
+# Embedding Insights Dashboards in Flex

+Embeds an Insights Dashboard by ID.
+Nothing much fancy going on, though you need to have a supervisor role to see dashboards.

-Embeds an Insights Dashboard by ID, and shows what happoens if you try adding a Teams View and Queue Stats view when you're not a supervisor.
+Also shows what happoens if you try adding a Teams View and Queue Stats view when you're not a supervisor.
 Not good things.
-Any time a pull from Taskrouter REST API is needed, there's an auth error.
+Any time a fetch from Taskrouter REST API is needed, there's an auth error.

+--
 Twilio Flex Plugins allow you to customize the appearance and behavior of [Twilio Flex](https://www.twilio.com/flex).
 If you want to learn more about the capabilities and how to use the API, check out our [Flex documentation](https://www.twilio.com/docs/flex).

 ## Setup